 - A brief description of the change

-The “Files/Links” section contains all the assets and resources attached to the project.
+The “Files/URLs” section contains all the assets and resources attached to the project.
 Accessing this section also gives you the option to select a file or link for review.
 In this section, you can

 - Add a new file/link to the project.

 - Filter through files and links based on their type and phase.

 - Search for project resources across all files based on the file name.

 - Access file/link properties to open, delete or share a particular file or link.